Eye of Round Roast

 - In a small bowl, combine 1 tablespoon of the olive oil, garlic, rosemary, thyme, salt, and pepper.
 Smear the mixture all over the roast.

-- Roast the meat in the skillet or a roasting pan for 15 minutes at 500 degrees, then lower the heat to 300 F and roast for another 15 to 25 minutes until a meat thermometer inserted into the middle registers 125 F for rare (the temperature will continue to climb a bit as the meat rests).
+- Roast the meat in the skillet or a roasting pan for 15 minutes at 500 degrees.
+Lower the heat to 300 F and roast for another 15 to 25 minutes until a meat thermometer inserted into the middle registers 125 F for rare (the temperature will continue to climb a bit as the meat rests).
 Allow the meat to rest for about 15 minutes, then thinly (thinly!) slice and serve.

 I have another beef recipe very similar to this one but I have to say this is 100% the best way to cook a very well seasoned and medium rare roast.
 I had a 2 lb eye roast that was cooked from beginning to end in about 1/2 hr.
 Perfect.
 My husband loves it cooked like this.